Chokosai EISHO (Active 1780-1800)

 Click here to view image full size.

-Fine impression of first edition.
+Fine early impression.
 Fine colour and condition.
 Signed Hiroshige ga.

 Status: Available